-The Regulations and Guidance Notes include a number of important provisions designed to combat money laundering and terrorist financing.6 For example, the Regulations require financial businesses to know the identity of their customers9 and to maintain identity records for at least 5 years.
+The Regulations and Guidance Notes include a number of important provisions designed to combat money laundering and terrorist financing.
+For example, the Regulations require financial businesses to know the identity of their customers and to maintain identity records for at least 5 years.
 The Guidance Notes indicate that to comply with the Regulations, the information obtained should include name, address, date and place of birth, nationality, occupation, purpose of the account, estimated level of turnover for the account, the source of funds, and, in some cases, a reference from another financial institution.
-In relation to legal entities, underlying beneficial ownership and control must be identified and verified as must, in relation to trusts, the settler and any ascertainable beneficiaries10 and the source of trust property.
-The Regulations also require financial businesses to create an internal report if there is knowledge or a suspicion that an individual is engaged in money laundering or terrorist financial Reporting Authority.
+In relation to legal entities, underlying beneficial ownership and control must be identified and verified as must, in relation to trusts, the settler and any ascertainable beneficiaries and the source of trust property.
+The Regulations also require financial businesses to create an internal report if there is knowledge or a suspicion that an individual is engaged in money laundering or terrorist financing.
+If, after considering all information and following certain procedures, the financial business knows or suspects money laundering, then a suspicious activity report must be submitted to the Cayman Islands Financial Reporting Authority.
 The Guidance Notes offer examples of potentially suspicious activity and a sample Suspicious Activity Reporting Form used to report such activities to the Financial Reporting Authority.
-There is no monetary threshold for reporting where there is knowledge or suspicion must be reported, regardless of the amount of money laundering or terrorist financing-any such knowledge or suspicion must be reported, regardless of the amount of money involved.11
+There is no monetary threshold for reporting where there is knowledge or suspicion must be reported, regardless of the amount of money involved."